scarletyoung/scarletyoung.github.io/source/_posts/Effective C++.md

 }
 ```

-The tradiional way to prevent this error is to check for assignment to self via an identity test at the top of operator=
+The traditional way to prevent this error is to check for assignment to self via an identity test at the top of operator=
 ```c++
 Widget& operator=(const Widget& rhs) {
   if (this == &rhs)